853 Classified Grievance or Complaint

 All proceedings under the UAPA shall be conducted according to the parameters set forth in Policy 110 Cases Heard Pursuant to the Uniform Administrative Procedures Act.
 Attorneys' fees and costs shall not be recoverable by the prevailing party.
 The grievant shall bear the burden of proof.

-The chair of the grievance committee or hearing officer shall provide the grievance committee’s decision to HRS which shall promptly forward it to the President.
+The chair of the grievance committee or hearing officer shall provide the grievance decision to HRS which shall promptly forward it to the President.
 The decision is subject to review by the President, who may adopt the decision, in whole or in part, or may arrive at a different conclusion.
-The employee will be notified of the President’s decision along with a copy of the committee’s recommendation.
+The employee will be notified of the President’s decision along with a copy of the committee or hearing officer’s recommendation.

 VI.
 Complaint Procedures